Herbertkartel/alx-low_level_programming/0x0B-malloc_free/README.md

-A function that splits a string into words
+A function to return pointer of 2D